InfoDesignLab/thewaterweeat.com/TRANSLATIONS.md

 </html>
 ```

+6. Add a `src/css/static-es.css` pointing to the images in the corresponding language, and also add those images to the project, eg: `src/static/virtual-static-01-es.gif`

-6. Test locally and deploy the new version
+7. Test locally and deploy the new version

 ## Please note: